Tornadoes of 2007: August 23–24

 A large derecho with winds up to 100 mph (160 km/h) did significant damage in the Chicago area and in western Michigan.
 Embedded in the derecho was an EF1 tornado that touched down in Winfield, Illinois in DuPage County.
 An EF0 tornado was spotted in Sanilac County, Michigan around 5:21 pm EDT on August 23 after the hot muggy day caused convection east of an oncoming (eastbound) cold front.
 Another unconfirmed tornado was spotted tracking from Livonia, Michigan to Redford Township, Michigan.
 The National Weather Service office in Grand Rapids, Michigan also confirmed that an EF1 tornadoes hit rural Montcalm County near Cedar Lake.
 Non-tornadic severe thunderstorms also did serious damage in Berrien, Van Buren, Kalamazoo, and Allegan counties.

-On August 24, following conditions similar to the previous day, an EF3 tornado with winds near 140 mi/h formed two miles (3 km) north of Charlotte, Michigan, doing severe damage along Vermontville Highway, passing through Potterville, and crossing I-69 in Eaton County before dissipating as it approached Dimondale, touching down around 4:25 pm EDT and leaving a damage path varying from 200 yd to 300 yd wide and 6.5 mi long.
+On August 24, following conditions similar to the previous day, an EF3 tornado with winds near 140 mi/h formed two miles (3 km) north of Charlotte, Michigan, doing severe damage along Vermontville Highway, passing through Potterville, near 21st Century Plastics Corporation, and crossing I-69 in Eaton County before dissipating as it approached Dimondale, touching down around 4:25 pm EDT and leaving a damage path varying from 200 yd to 300 yd wide and 6.5 mi long.
 Around 4:55 pm EDT, the same storm produced an EF1 tornado which touched down at the intersection of Waverly Road and M-99 in southeastern Lansing, extending across I-96, towards the intersections of Aurelius Road with Jolly Road and Dunkel Road before finally dissipating near the Jolly Road interchange on I-496.